-Please note: Any time a "Boil Water Advisory" is issued, the Local Health Authority may require the implementation of additional expectations or eliminations of one or more procedures from our policy - (depending on circumstances surrounding the advisory).
-We will ensure documentation in our log book of anything that affects the health, safety or well-being of children/staff on our premises and distribute updated information to parents.
+Please note: Any time a "Boil Water Advisory" is issued, Public Health Sudbury Districts may require the implementation of additional expectations or eliminations of one or more procedures from our policy - (Depending on circumstances surrounding the advisory).
+We will ensure documentation in our logbook of anything that affects the health, safety or well-being of children/staff on our premises and distribute updated information to parents.

-Laurentian Child and Family Centre will:
+In the event of a boil water advisory Laurentian Child and Family Centre will:

-- > Keep bottled water on site to deal with an immediate emergency - Maintain a continued supply by immediately contacting our supplier and purchasing extra bottles as required - 5-gallon size - Our supplier is Vrab's Independent Grocer 522-7111, Presidents Choice Brand - Nozzles on water dispensing units will be disinfected by submerging them for 20 minutes in a cup of water containing several drops of unscented Javex. - > Aspects of our program involving use of water are:
+- Get bottled water on site to deal with an immediate emergency - Nozzles on water dispensing units will be disinfected by submerging them for 20 minutes in a cup of water containing several drops of unscented Javex.